imrenmore/imrenmore/README.md

 # 👋 Hi, I’m Imren or @imrenmore!
-- 👀 I’m interested in learning new coding languages and front-end design.
+- ⭐ I’m interested in learning new coding languages and front-end design.
-- 🌱 I’m currently learning how to use React
+- 🕯️ I’m currently learning how to use React
-- 💞️ I’m looking to collaborate on future coding programs
+- ✨ I’m looking to collaborate on future coding programs

 # Imren's GitHub Portfolio

-Junior Computer Science Student | Passionate about Web Development
+Junior Computer Science Student 🎓| Passionate about Web Development👩🏻‍💻

-## About Me
+## About Me 🪴

 Hi there!
 I'm Imren More, a computer science student at Sacramento State University with a strong passion for web development and creating user-centric experiences.
 I want to specialize in frontend technologies in the future and I enjoy solving complex problems.